AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.8.md

 When you start a new project based on one of the Stingray templates that uses the Appkit, you'll notice that each time you run the project you now start with a "Powered by Autodesk Stingray" loading screen.
 You can customize this splash screen to show your own logos, or whatever works for your project.

-See ~{ Work with the Appkit loading screen }~ for more information.
+See [Work with the Appkit loading screen](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=work-with-the-appkit-loading-screen) for more information.

 ## Appkit project script